usnistgov/OOF2/README.txt

 diagnostically useful to include all of the output from the installation commands.

-OOF2 has been built and tested on Ubuntu Linux and macOS 13 (Ventura).
+OOF2 has been built and tested on recent versions of Ubuntu Linux and macOS.
 It ought to work on other varieties of Linux.

 ## Prerequisites